The Invasion (professional wrestling): Overemphasis on WWF defectors

 In lieu of signing big WCW names, to bolster the ranks of WCW, some WWF wrestlers (such as Stone Cold Steve Austin) defected and joined The Alliance, often being pushed as the leaders of the group.
 Austin, who had worked in WCW and ECW but had found his greatest success in the WWF and was seen primarily as a WWF wrestler, was pushed as the leader of The Alliance and a more important player during the Invasion than the bona fide WCW or ECW members of The Alliance.
 Several top WCW and ECW talents who were main event wrestlers in their previous companies, such as Diamond Dallas Page, Mike Awesome, Justin Credible, Raven and Tazz, were put down into low-mid card matches, while lesser-ranked WWF wrestlers who defected to The Alliance, such as Test and Christian, were given a greater push.
 Sting would cite these lack of pushes for WCW and ECW wrestlers as the reason he did not initially sign with McMahon's organization despite being offered a contract.

-Adam Copeland, known as Edge in the WWF, cites this period of time as when he thought that the quality of the writing deteriorated and seeing empty seats in arenas for the first time.
-In an interview with Inside the Ropes, Copeland said that he and tag team partner Christian were going to split up until the Invasion storyline began.
-That angle was delayed until further into the angle, in which Copeland stated in the interview:
+Adam Copeland, known as Edge in the WWF, says this period of time was when he thought that the quality of the writing deteriorated and when he saw empty seats in arenas for the first time.
+In an interview with Inside the Ropes, Copeland said that he and tag team partner Christian were going to split up, but that angle was postponed once the Invasion storyline began.
+That angle was delayed until further into the Invasion storyline, in which Copeland stated in the interview: